aaronland/go-broadcaster-slack/README.md

 Because of the way the Slack API works (I think) if a "broadcast" message contains no images it is posted using the `chat.postMessage` API method.
 If it contains images the message will be posted using the `files.upload` API method.

 If a "broadcast" message contains images each image will be posted separately.
 Any text associated with the "broadcast" message will be assigned to the first image upload.
-If there's a way to upload multiple images with a single "chat" message using the API I haven't been to figure it out and I would welcome suggestions.
+If there's a way to upload multiple images with a single "chat" message using the API I haven't been able to figure it out and I would welcome pointers.

 ## See also